iglebekk/aksjeliste/README.md

 - Download the files
 - Open Terminal
 - Go in to the folder "aksjeliste"
-- Run "pip install requirements.txt" (you may have to use pip3)
+- Run "pip install -r requirements.txt" (you may have to use pip3)
 - Run "python aksjeliste.py" (you may have to use python3)